metabypass/captcha-solver-python/README.md

 ## ReCaptcha V3

-In the below code, replace your site_url and site_key values with your actual values to obtain a token
+In the following code, replace your site_url and site_key values with your actual values to obtain a token

 ```
 # call reCAPTCHA v2 API